55 Animals Found in Lakes

 These fish are renowned for their delicious flavor and have been enjoyed by anglers for generations.

-Walleye have an olive-brown coloration with light yellowish spots and typically grow up to about 30 inches in length.
+Walleye have an olive-brown coloration with light yellowish spots and typically grow up to about 30 inches long.

 They are known to feed on smaller fish, crayfish, and insects but can also eat larger prey like ducklings and frogs.